-Filing a car insurance claim can be an unnerving task.
-It can make you especially uneasy if it is your first claim and you do not know what to expect.
-A functioning car is a necessity for most of us to live out our daily lives.
-Whether your car is repaired quickly plays a large role in whether you are satisfied with your insurance carrier.
+Filing a car insurance claim can be a daunting task.
+You might be especially uneasy if it's your first claim and you don't know what to expect.
+A functioning car is a necessity for most people, so it's essential to get your vehicle back in good repair as soon as possible.
+Whether your car is repaired quickly also plays a significant role in whether you are satisfied with your insurance carrier.
 So, how long should a car insurance claim take?

 It Takes a Team

+When it comes to how long an insurance claim takes, it might be longer than you think.
+This is because insurance claims aren't dependent on just one person.
+The process involves a team.
 You need to be available to answer questions.
-The claims adjusters need to do their job.
+The claims adjusters need to do their jobs.
 The body shop needs to be available to work with both you and the claims adjuster.
-There is a whole team of people that needs to work together to get the job done.
-If one of the players is not cooperating, the whole process can get delayed.
-Without proper teamwork, a claim can really get dragged out.
+If one of the players isn't cooperating, the entire process can get delayed.
+Without proper teamwork, a claim can get dragged out.

 What You Should Do

-In the event you need to file a claim, take these prudent steps to protect yourself:
+In the event that you need to file a claim, take these prudent steps to protect yourself.

-• Gather your evidence.
-Make sure to take photos of your vehicle and head to a physician for a physical evaluation if you were injured.
-This evidence will help insure no one tries to distort the facts of the incident.
+Take photos of your vehicle, any injuries, and the scene of the accident.
+Head to a physician for a physical evaluation if you were injured.
+This evidence will help ensure no one tries to distort the facts of the incident.

-• Know the time limit.
 Different states and policies have different deadlines for filing a claim after an accident or incident.
-Know yours and make sure you file before the deadline.
+Know yours, and make sure you file before the deadline.

-• If another driver is involved, file a police report.
-If you do not, the other party might try to pin the blame onto you.
+If another driver is involved, file a police report.
+If you don't, the other party might try to pin the blame on you.

-• Don’t admit guilt -- let the insurance company and police decide who is responsible.
-Your insurance company will act as your (and their) advocate, so let them do their job!
+Let the insurance company and police decide who is responsible.
+Your insurance company's representatives will act as your advocates, so let them do their job.